expyriment/blog/expyriment-1.0/index.md

 [Expyriment](https://github.com/expyriment/expyriment/issues/197) 0.10.
 A
-closer look quickly indicated what the problem was: The Pygame project had completely committed to moving forward with Pygame 2 exclusively, and stopped providing Python wheels of Pygame 1 (which Expyriment relies on) for newer Python version.
-That meant that from this point on, Expyriment was only compatible with Python versions up to and including 3.7.
+closer look quickly indicated what the problem was: The Pygame project had completely committed to moving forward with Pygame 2 exclusively, and stopped providing Python wheels of Pygame 1 (which Expyriment relies on) for new Python version.
+This meant that from this point forward, Expyriment was only compatible with Python versions up to and including 3.7.
 While Expyriment continued to work perfectly fine if you didn't update your Python version (which a lot of users hadn't done, and hence were not immediately affected by this),